Bent Propeller

 Bent Propeller (also known as World Trade Center Stabile) was a red stainless steel sculpture by Alexander Calder.

 Description

-The main elements of the sculpture were three sheets of curved metal, linked together to form a static work resting under its own weight, making it what Calder called a "stabile", as opposed to his famous "mobile" sculptures.
+The main elements of the 25 ft high sculpture were three sheets of curved metal, linked together to form a static work resting under its own weight, making it what Calder called a "stabile", as opposed to his famous "mobile" sculptures.
 It was reminiscent of a ship's propeller.
 Like many of Calder's public sculptures, it was painted red.
-The large work, 25 ft high, was first installed near the entrance to 1 World Trade Center (the North Tower).
-It was moved in 1970 to a plaza in front of 7 World Trade Center, on the northeast corner of the Austin J. Tobin Plaza by Vesey Street and Church Street.

 History

+Bent Propeller as seen from the WTC observation deck in August 1992.

 The sculpture was commissioned by the Port Authority of New York and New Jersey in 1969 and installed in 1970 at the World Trade Center in New York City.
+The work was first installed near the entrance to 1 World Trade Center (the North Tower).
+It was moved in 1987 to a plaza in front of 7 World Trade Center, on the northeast corner of the Austin J. Tobin Plaza by Vesey Street and Church Street.